Stuart Forster discusses Durham Miners’ Gala photography.

 It’s a photogenic spectacle that provides insights into the industrial heritage of North East England.

 The event has been dubbed the biggest celebration of working class culture in Europe and is perhaps the biggest trade union gathering on the continent.
-That makes it ideal ground for some great photos.
+That makes it an ideal ground for some great photos.

 Parade past the County Hotel